 This voluminous ’do is perfect for Friday, as it transitions beautifully from desk to dusk—aka blazer to crop top.

 To get the look, apply a mousse to wet hair; we like Drybar Southern Belle Volumizing Mousse ($26).
 This helps create body.
 Then, blow-dry with a round brush.
 Once hair is dry, create a center part, and use a rat-tail comb to lightly backcomb the hair at the crown of your head for height.
-Finally, mist hair all over with a shine spray, such as Kevin Murphy Shimmer Shine ($30), and tuck a lock of hair behind one ear.
+Finally, mist hair all over with a shine spray, like the Kevin Murphy Shimmer Shine ($29), and tuck a lock of hair behind one ear.
 Ba-da-boom!
 J.Law reincarnate.

 Time to mix it up a little to celebrate the weekend.
 Plus, it’s Saturday, so you actually have time to dedicate to executing this gorgeous Dutch crown braid.
 (Also, let’s have a moment of silence for how amazing it is that you can do this style on lob-length hair.)